 Scallops are a great pick to start off with because they’re delicious when seared and have a similar texture to fish when cooked.
-Scallops are most often sold frozen, but if you’re lucky you can find fresh scallops (in which case, serving them raw or lightly cooked in citrus acid is highly recommended; check out this scallop ceviche recipe for inspiration).
+Scallops are often sold frozen, but if you’re lucky you can find fresh scallops (in which case, serving them raw or lightly cooked in citrus acid is highly recommended; check out this scallop ceviche recipe for inspiration).
 Scallops pair well with bacon, chorizo, cured meats, and have a slightly sweet and mild flavor.
 Try grilling scallops and other shellfish too.

-Clams are found in freshwater and are also sometimes eaten raw, but are also great candidates for frying and breading.
+Clams are found in freshwater and are also sometimes eaten raw, but are also great candidates for grilling, frying and breading.
 Clams are a good choice if you’re taking baby steps with your foray into the mollusk family—a creamy clam chowder is a solid pick when you’re still a beginner.
 Here’s how to clean your clams:

-Mussels and oysters are shellfish staples: these bivalves cook quickly and absorb the flavor of the broth, sauce, or mignonette that you prepare them with.
+Mussels are also shellfish staples: these bivalves cook quickly and absorb the flavor of the broth, sauce, or mignonette that you prepare them with.
 When looking for a good mussel, make sure the shells are tightly closed and that all of them are still alive; remove the “beard” on the side of the shell while cleaning them and discard any mussels that open.
 This basic steamed mussel recipe includes instructions for cleaning them too.

 A rich vodka sauce serves a great base for this pasta and scallops dish.
 Season with some lemon and herbs for a perfect meal.
 Get our Seared Scallops with Lemon and Vodka recipe.

 The diced bacon cooks quickly but save the fat for a flavorful base in which to sear the scallops.
 Wait until they release from the pan without sticking, searing until they’re golden brown, about 3-4 minutes.
 Get our Seared Scallops with Fava Bean Sauté recipe.